 so each registrant gets to be part of that evolution of thought, and be deeply

-engaged in the topics to be discussed on the live panel and beyond.
+engaged in the topics to be discussed on the live panel.

-What issues will be discussed in this discourse (panel, discussions, interactions)?
+What issues will be discussed on this panel?

 key issues are detailed in the introduction above.
 However, as mentioned, there